20087611/wad2-moviesApp-repeat/README.md

 > Get the top rated movies on TMDB.
 ![ ](./images/topRatedMoviesView.png)

-> Get the list of popular people on TMDB and also click 'like' for them.
+> Get the list of popular people on TMDB, filter or sort them and also click 'like' for them.
 ![ ](./images/personsView.png)

 > Get a list of persons that was added in the liked list.